shresthayaman/studyAbroad-app/README.md

 #*Version Disclaimer*#

-*You may have to downgrade your version of Node.js in order to run on the development server* *Recommended Node.js version is 16.13.1*
+*You may have to downgrade your version of Node.js in order to run on the development server.*
+*Recommended Node.js version is 16.13.1*
+*Use https://github.com/coreybutler/nvm-windows/releases 'nvm' if you are on Windows.
+*Use 'n' if you are on Mac/Unix

 ## Development server